 Voting by mail.
-If you are a registered stockholder, you may vote by properly completing, signing, dating, and returning the accompanying proxy card.
+If you are a registered stockholder, meaning you hold your shares in your own name, you may vote by properly completing, signing, dating, and returning the accompanying proxy card.
 The enclosed postage-paid envelope requires no additional postage if it is mailed in the United States or Canada.
 If you are a beneficial owner of shares held in "street name," you may provide voting instructions to the brokerage firm, bank, or other nominee that holds your shares by properly completing, signing, dating, and returning the voting instruction form provided to you by your nominee.

-You may vote in person at the meeting.
+Voting in person at the meeting.
 If you are a registered stockholder and attend the meeting, you may deliver your completed proxy card in person.
 In addition, we will make written ballots available to registered stockholders who wish to vote in person at the meeting.
 If you are a beneficial owner of shares held in "street name" and wish to vote at the meeting, you will need to obtain a proxy form from the brokerage firm, bank, or other nominee that holds your shares that authorizes you to vote those shares.